Everything you need to know about caring for a genuine jute rug

 Everything you need to know about caring for a genuine jute rug image

-Think textured jute rugs, natural hues, wicker furniture, and loads of indoor plants - the leafier the better.
+Natural fibre rugs are a major interior design trend that has been popular for the last decade and shows no signs of slowing down.
+Think textured jute rugs, natural hues, wicker furniture, and loads of indoor plants — the leafier, the better.

-Yep, jute rugs are a must-have item in 2021.
-But what do you need to know about caring for a genuine jute rug?
-In this blog, we cover some FAQs about jute rugs, so you can learn everything you need to know to keep your brand new rug looking fresh and clean for years to come.
+In this blog, we cover some FAQs about jute rugs, so you can learn everything you need to know to keep your brand-new rug looking fresh and clean for years to come.

 Jute rug cleaning